movicha/wingufile/README.markdown

 Our primary goal is to build a first-class level production.
 Since we are only a small team, we think the goal can only be achieved by collaborating with the whole world.

-Seafile is an open and extensible system.
+Wingufile is an open and extensible system.
 A library is a collection of files that could be synced.
 It can be presented to users as a Wiki, a set of notes, a gallery and so on.
 We have already write the Wiki module as an example.
-We need your contributions to make Seafile more versatile.
+We need your contributions to make Wingufile more versatile.
 Let's build an awesome system together!

 Licence
 =======

-Seafile and its desktop and mobile clients are published under GPLv3.
+Wingufile and its desktop and mobile clients are published under GPLv3.

-The Seafile server's web end, i.e. Seahub, is published under Apache License.
+The Wingufile server's web end, i.e. Winguhub, is published under Apache License.

 Contact
 =======